mcornick/clilol/docs/clilol_statuslog_list.md

 ### Options

 ```
-  -a, --all    get the entire statuslog (default is latest statuses only)
+  -A, --all    get the entire statuslog (default is latest statuses only)
   -h, --help   help for list
 ```